chipsalliance/i3c-core/testplans_blocks.md

 Test: `bit_tx_negedge`

 Requests the bus_tx_flow module to drive SDA right after SCL falling edge.
-Checks if the requested bit value is driven correctly
+Checks if the requested bit value is driven correctly.

 ### `bit_tx_pre_posedge`

 Test: `bit_tx_pre_posedge`

 Requests the bus_tx_flow module to drive SDA just before SCL rising edge.
-Checks if the requested bit value is driven correctly
+Checks if the requested bit value is driven correctly.

 ### `bit_tx_high_level`

 Test: `bit_tx_high_level`

 Requests the bus_tx_flow module to drive SDA just before SCL falling edge.
-Checks if the requested bit value is driven correctly
+Checks if the requested bit value is driven correctly.

 ### `bit_tx_low_level`

 Test: `bit_tx_low_level`

 Requests the bus_tx_flow module to drive SDA when SCL in in stable low state.
-Checks if the requested bit value is driven correctly
+Checks if the requested bit value is driven correctly.

 ### `byte_tx`

 Test: [`byte_tx`](https://github.com/chipsalliance/i3c-core/tree/main//verification/cocotb/block/bus_tx/test_bus_tx.py#L222)

-Requests the bus_tx_flow module to transmitt a data byte along with T-bit.
+Requests the bus_tx_flow module to transmit a data byte along with T-bit.
 While the transmission is in progress samples SDA on rising edges of SCL.
 Once the transmission finishes compares sampled data with what was requested to be sent.